-RW owns, operates and maintains assets currently valued at around \$432 million.
-This will grow to approximately \$460 million by 2015-16.
-This continued investment in water and wastewater infrastructure reflects the need to meet the requirements of a growing population, which is projected to be in excess of 180,000 people by 2031.
+RW owns, operates and maintains assets currently valued at around \$724 million.
+This will grow with an additional \$15 million growth related capital expenditure by 2020-21.
+This continued investment in water and wastewater infrastructure reflects the need to meet the requirements of a growing population, which is projected to be around 188,000 people by 2041.